yugabyte/pgjdbc/README.md

 ### Connection Properties added for load balancing

 - _load-balance_   - It expects **true/false** as its possible values.
 In YBClusterAwareDataSource load balancing is true by default.
 However when using the DriverManager.getConnection() API the 'load-balance' property needs to be set to 'true'.
 - _topology-keys_  - It takes a comma separated geo-location values.
-The geo-location can be given as 'cloud.region.zone'.
+A single geo-location can be given as 'cloud.region.zone'.
+Multiple geo-locations too can be specified, separated by comma (`,`).

 Please refer to the [Use the Driver](#Use the Driver) section for examples.